mpowd/lume/README.md

 ### Prerequisites

-- Docker and Docker Compose
+- Docker and Docker Compose installed
 - API keys for external services (if using):
   - OpenAI API key
   - Cohere API key